 It is a powerful substance of the wilderness and is characterized by its blackened charcoal appearance on the outside and golden orange or burnt umber color on the inside.
 The energetic personality is oddly peculiar and magnetically charming.
 Once it makes an impression and leaves a stain on ones soul, one doesn’t soon forget it.

-Chaga is predominantly confined to the boreal forests of the northern latitudes and can be found throughout the east and west.
-It has a singular synergy with the birch tree and is remarkably beautiful but discreetly camouflaged among the black and white tapestry.
-Furthermore, finding it can and usually does end up being quite difficult from my observations because it tends to only be on about 1 in 100 birches in a given area and then these are outnumbered by the similar looking aspens.
+Chaga is found in the boreal forests of the northern latitudes.
+It has a singular synergy with the birch tree and is remarkably beautiful, but discreetly camouflaged among the black and white tapestry.
+Finding it can be difficult because it tends to only be on about 1 in 100 birches in a given area and then these are outnumbered by the similar looking aspens.

 “Chaga is a remarkable medicinal mushroom that grows in living trees.
 It grows most abundantly in nearly all species of birch found in the circumpolar temperate forests of Earth’s northern hemisphere.
 As a food-herb, chaga is a premier herbal adaptogen (a metabolic regulator that increases an organism’s ability to adapt to environmental factors and resist stress), cancer fighter, immune-system modulator, antitumor agent, gastrointestinal tonifier, longevity tonic, and a genoprotective agent.”